September 10, 2018

 the first in Michigan to do so.
 This means that Delta will identify spaces around

 campus where bees and other pollinators can germinate with the goal of improving the

 environment and bettering the community.

-"Becoming a Bee Campus is awesome," says Linda Petee, the Sustainability and Risk Management Coordinator at Delta.
+"Becoming a Bee Campus is awesome," says Linda Petee, Delta's retired Sustainability and Risk Management Coordinator.
 "In the spring of 2017, we started looking into how we could manage our insecticides and pesticides in a more pollinator friendly way."

 In order to become a Pollinator Campus Delta had to take seven steps to show that we could tackle this task and make a difference.
 Those steps included establishing a committee, developing a plan, sponsoring student service-learning projects and installing signage around campus.